N.C. GOP Senate candidate launches ad accusing primary rival of supporting Putin

 Budd has been endorsed by former president Donald Trump in the race and last month attended an event at Mar-a-Lago where Trump also called Putin “pretty smart.”

-This is McCrory’s first television ad for his Senate campaign, and it is also one of the first campaign ads that centers on the ongoing Russian invasion of Ukraine.
+This is McCrory’s first television ad for his Senate campaign, and it is also one of the first campaign ads that focus on the ongoing Russian invasion of Ukraine.

 In the ad, McCrory also highlights a Budd vote against sanctions on Russia.